Bunion Splint

 1. Daytime Toe Splints

 If you are looking for a bunion splint that you can wear during the day while you are walking around, these are the ones for you.
-These bunion splints, aka bunion regulators, hold the toe in the correct position and some version also provide cushioning over the bunion.
+These bunion splints, aka bunion regulators, hold the toe in the correct position and some versions also provide cushioning over the bunion.
 They are best for mild to moderate bunions and can also be used after bunion surgery.

 There are two options of daytime bunion splints, both of which can be worn in shoes:

-Spreader & Protector
+Spreader & Protector Splints

-This is a plastic bunion splint that fits over the big toe and in-between the big and second toe to hold them apart.
+Spreader & Protector Bunion Splints fit over the big toe and in-between the big and second toe to hold them apart.
 This helps to move the big toe into the correct position as well as providing protection on the side of the bunion.
 They stay in place well simply by wearing a sock and can be worn inside shoes.

-Read: User Reviews Buy Now: ON SALE (guide price $10/£7)
+Read: User Reviews Buy Now: ON SALE (guide price $12/£8)

 Bunion Corrector Splint

-These wrap around the big toe drawing it into a good position and anchor around the mid-foot, which helps to support the foot arches.
-There is usually a metal bar at the side of the bunion splint which can be moulded to hold the foot in a good position.
+There is often a metal bar at the side of the bunion splint which can be molded to hold the foot in a good position.
 This helps to improve the position of the toe joint as well as stretching out muscles, ligaments and tendons.
-They are sometimes known as bunion regulators.

-Read: User Reviews Buy Now: ON SALE (guide price $12/£16)
+Read: User Reviews Buy Now: ON SALE (guide price $18/£16)

 2. Bunion Night Splint